StackItHQ/pes-shashank16sundar/README.md

 ## Developer's Section
 *Add your video here, and your approach to the problem (optional).
 Leave some comments for us here if you want, we will be reading this :)*

+## Approach

+- **Two-way synchronization**: The solution implements two-way syncing between Google Sheets and a MySQL database, ensuring that both systems remain consistent by comparing `last_modified` timestamps.

+- **Google Sheets timestamp automation**: A Google Apps Script automatically updates the `last_modified` column in Sheets whenever a row is inserted or modified, enabling precise tracking of changes.

+- **Database timestamp comparison**: The MySQL database also stores a `last_modified` timestamp for each record.
+When syncing, the system compares the latest timestamps between Google Sheets and the database to determine which data is more up-to-date.

+- **Sync services**: The implementation includes two separate services:
+    - Sync from Sheets to the database: Updates the database when Sheets contains more recent data.
+    - Sync from the database to Sheets: Updates Google Sheets when the database has more recent data.

+- **Timestamps in UTC**: Both Google Sheets and MySQL store timestamps in UTC format, ensuring consistency across different time zones and preventing synchronization conflicts.

+- **Error handling**: The system handles existing records by checking if a corresponding record exists in both Sheets and the database.
+If a record exists, it updates the system with older data, otherwise, it inserts new data.

+This approach ensures reliable and accurate synchronization between the Google Sheets and MySQL database, resolving discrepancies based on `last_modified` timestamps.